 - AUTO: Auto setup function for determining the optimum exposure and marker settings.
-Additional teaching of the position in the selected program, if possible. - ADJ: Adjustment function for aligning the device and for teaching-in the position in the current program The individual functions are selected and activated with the control buttons. - Select function with the navigation button ▶: The function LED flashes. - Activate function with the enter button ←: The function LED illuminates continuously.
+Additional teaching of printed configuration codes. - ADJ: Adjustment function for aligning the device and for teaching-in the position in the current program

+The individual functions are selected and activated with the control buttons.

+- Select function with the navigation button >: The function LED flashes. - Activate function with the enter button ←: The function LED illuminates continuously.